WATonomous/wato_monorepo/docs/monorepo.md

 ## About

-The repository is to serve as a single source of truth for all development and production code that we use in WATonomous.
+This repository is to serve as a single source of truth for all development and production code that we use in WATonomous AV.
 The main goal is to simplify remote development for WATonomous members and to provide a seamless and intuitive environment even for less experienced members.
-As such, if you have any suggestions or questions about this repository, please bring them up in Discord in #infrastructure-general or message @Eddy Zhou (Edwardius#5487).
+As such, if you have any suggestions or questions about this repository, please bring them up in Discord in #infrastructure-general or message an ASD Lead.

 The second goal is to provide a reproducable and lightweight environment that is shared for both development and production.
 Using this environment code developed with our simulators will reflect the behaviour of the code in the final car.
 See the Technical Specification FAQ for more details about how and why we have set up this repository as it is.